yacheckalin/nextjs-graphql-typescript-sample/README.md

 #### Future updates ...

 - Improve Error handling strategy
-- Info about Company in Modal
-- Edit Company info in the same modal
 - Delete Company from the list with confirmation modal
 - Add pagination with right caching strategy
 - Connect with the MongoDB / MySQL